 Sortable Trade Table

-All trades displayed in a filterable, sortable table with columns for date, symbol, direction, entry price, exit price, R-value, MFE, MAE, duration, account, strategy, and checklist completion.
+All trades display in a filterable, sortable table with columns for date, symbol, direction, account, entry price, exit price, R-value, MFE, MAE, duration, strategy, files, and checklist completion.
 Click any column header to sort.
-Use the filter bar (date range, symbol, direction, account multi-select, strategy) to narrow the view.
+Use the filter bar (date range, symbol, direction, account multi-select, strategy, trade checklist, session checklist) to narrow the view.
 A Columns menu lets you show/hide every column individually, with preferences persisted per user and horizontal scrolling when overflow occurs.
+Open trades appear immediately as OPEN rows, so you can take notes and complete checklist items while the position is still live.

 Clickable Attachment Badges